jomapps/broadstreet-campaigns/docs/entity-reference/campaigns.md

 Create locally (in-app, recommended during testing)
 - Open the Campaigns page and click the “Create” button → choose Campaign to open the Add Campaign modal.
-- The modal requires both a network and an advertiser selected in the sidebar; it uses those selections to set `network_id` and `advertiser_id`.
+- The modal requires both a network and an advertiser selected in the sidebar; it uses those selections to set `networkId` and `advertiserId`.
 - On submit, it calls our local endpoint `POST /api/create/campaign` and stores the campaign as unsynced (`created_locally: true`, `synced_with_api: false`).

 Local endpoint example